What Happens When A Tree Falls On My Yard?

 What happens if a tree falls on my car?

-If a tree falls on your car, the comprehensive coverage of the vehicle owner’s auto policy will apply.
+If a tree falls on your car, the comprehensive coverage of the vehicle owner’s auto insurance policy will apply.
 Therefore, generally the owner of the tree is not responsible.
 If your tree falls on your neighbor’s car, your neighbor’s car insurance should pay the claim if your neighbor carries comprehensive coverage.
 If your neighbor’s tree falls on your car, your comprehensive coverage applies.

 Trees.
 We love them but sometimes they can be a real headache.
 It is important to know the different scenarios when it comes to how a tree falls and how your insurance coverage can protect you.
 If you are ever in doubt calling an insurance broker is a good start!